jsastriawan/cira-client-simulator/Readme.md

 # AMT CIRA Simulator

-This simple NodeJS application simulates multiple AMT CIRA connection to an MPS.
-The CIRA client will mimic APF protocol client end point up to keep alive.
-Each client can be controlled to connect and disconnect.
+This simple NodeJS application simulates multiple AMT CIRA connections to an MPS.
+The CIRA client will mimic APF protocol client end point up to the ability to send keep alive packets.
+Each client can be controlled to connect and disconnect independently.

 Note: it does not simulate AMT WSMAN or REDIR payload yet.